django-haystack/django-haystack/docs/tutorial.rst

 If autodiscovery and inclusion of all indexes is not desirable, you can manually register models in the following manner::

-    from djangosearch.sites import site
+    from haystack.sites import site

     site.register(Note)

-This registers the model with the default site built into ``djangosearch``.
+This registers the model with the default site built into ``haystack``.
 The model gets registered with a standard ``ModelIndex`` class.
 If you need to override this class and provide additional functionality, you can manually register your own indexes like::

-    from djangosearch.sites import site
+    from haystack.sites import site

     site.register(Note, NoteIndex)